toaster-code/pip_my_levoit/README.md

 As bonus, the ESP32 may be used as a smart BLE gateway to publish information from BLE sensors nearby (in my case lots of LYWSD03MMC sensors with [modified firmware
 ](https://github.com/atc1441/ATC_MiThermometer))

+WIP - (Add the snippets for future development)
 [My snippets](snippets.md)

 ## Instructions